b-dhillon/6protons/README.md

 # 3D Textbook

 ### Project Description:
 - Six Protons is a web application -- specifically it is an eLearning minimum viable product (mvp).
 It is designed to teach math & science by visualizing abstract concepts using 3D models.
 The app in its current form focuses on carbon crystals (carbon is the only atom with 6 protons), however this framework can be applied to teach any STEM subject.
+This app is currently under development and undergoing heavy re-writing.

 ## Application Structure: